Hudson's Bay (department store): Liquidation and closure of stores

-On 7 March 2025, Hudson's Bay warned that it would be preparing to file for creditor protection as soon as the following week, months after departing from the newly formed Saks Global.
+On 7 March 2025, the Hudson's Bay Company filed for creditor protection under the Companies' Creditors Arrangement Act.
 The company stated it failed to secure financing, as well as constant delays in paying suppliers.
-That same day, Hudson's Bay filed for creditor protection under the Companies' Creditors Arrangement Act.
-The company stated it is exploring several options to help improve its business, which could include possible employee layoffs.
-Jennifer Bewley, CFO of the company, stated that Hudson's Bay was days away from being unable to meet payroll obligations if it fails to receive funding, which could lead to lease defaults and possible store closures.
 Saks Global, parent of the Saks Fifth Avenue stores in the United States and the Neiman Marcus retail chain, was not part of the filing for creditor protection and continues to remain operational.

 On 14 March 2025, HBC announced that it intended to liquidate and shutter all 80 Hudson's Bay stores if no financing could be secured, as well as all 3 Saks Fifth Avenue and 13 Saks Off 5th locations in Canada, for a combined total of 96 locations to be shuttered.
 On 21 March 2025, an Ontario court approved the liquidation of 74 Hudson’s Bay, 2 Saks Fifth Avenue, and all 13 Saks Off 5th locations.
 Liquidation sales for those stores began on 24 March 2025.

 Between 8 and 14 March, HBC recorded almost $21 million in sales, about $7.4 million more than expected.
 This allowed HBC to repay its $16-million debtor-in-possession loan.
 HBC had $950 million of debt that it owed to landlords, suppliers, banks, and governments.
 In total, it has almost 1900 creditors.